 We are seeing children on-site with our multidisciplinary Thomas Center clinics, follow-up and new visits.
-Within CCHMC, providers mask during visits, use eye-protection, continue to use hand-washing and cleaning protocols for materials and rooms, as well as avoid coming to work while ill.
+Within Cincinnati Children's Hospital Medical Center, providers mask during visits, use eye-protection, continue to use hand-washing and cleaning protocols for materials and rooms, as well as avoid coming to work while ill.
 We ask that all adults wear masks.
 If children are able to wear masks, this is encouraged but not required.

 We are able to provide tele-health visits on a limited basis.
 Decisions about telehealth can be made with your providers.
 We are following telehealth guidance for care.
 This includes aspects of safety and provider state licensure.

 We remain available to answer your questions or concerns through phone calls and MyChart messages.
 For more information, call 513-636-4611.
 You can also contact us via MyChart.
 For help from our nurse coordinator, Cassie Wolf, call 513-803-4435.

 Careful discussion with your physicians about each individual case is the best advice that we can give.
 Contact your primary care provider if you or your loved one has symptoms of coronavirus or has been exposed to someone known to have it.
 Be sure to call ahead before going to any doctor’s offices.
 Be on the lookout for breathing problems and have a thermometer so you can check your loved one’s temperature.